First-order quantum-gravitational correction to Friedmannian cosmology from covariant, holomorphic spinfoam cosmology: Semiclassical Friedmannian Cosmology

-which are defined as integrals on SU(2) with $U_l \in$ SU(2), $H_l \in$ SL(2,$\mathbb{C}$) and the analytic continuation $K_t$ of the heat kernel function on SU(2) to SL(2,$\mathbb{C}$).
-Explicitly, the holomorphic representation of the Euclidean vertex amplitude reads
+which are defined as integrals on SU(2) with $U_l \in$ SU(2), $H_l \in$ SL(2,$\mathbb{C}$), and the analytic continuation $K_t$ of the heat kernel function on SU(2) to SL(2,$\mathbb{C}$).
+Explicitly, the holomorphic representation of the Euclidean vertex amplitude becomes

-where $D^{(j_l)}$ is the analytic continuation of the Wigner matrix of the spin-$j_l$ representation of SU(2) to SL(2,$\mathbb{C}$), $D^{(j^+_l, \, j^-_l)}$ is the Wigner matrix of the spin-$(j^+_l, j^-_l)$ representation of SO(4) and $Y$ is a map gluing these matrices of different dimensions together.
-The transition amplitude (\ref{ETA}) in the BRV cosmological model between two homogeneous, isotropic, coherent states [1, 9] is given by
+where $D^{(j_l)}$ is the analytic continuation of the Wigner matrix of the spin-$j_l$ representation of SU(2) to SL(2,$\mathbb{C}$), $D^{(j^+_l, \, j^-_l)}$ is the Wigner matrix of the spin-$(j^+_l, j^-_l)$ representation of SO(4), and $Y$ is a map gluing these matrices of different dimensions together.
+In terms of the vertex amplitude in the representation (\ref{ETA}), the transition amplitude (\ref{eprlta}) between two homogeneous, isotropic, coherent states in the BRV cosmological model [1, 9], i.e., formulated on a dipole graph space in the first-order vertex expansion and large volume limit, is given by